 To meet its funding requirements or to manage its doubtful loans, Crédit Foncier may carry out securitization transactions or sell loans taken out by individuals.
-During the first half of 2021, a disposal of non-performing loans with a gross outstanding of €45.2m was completed.
+A disposal of non-performing loans with a gross outstanding of €97.6m was completed during the first half of 2022.